transcom/milmove_load_testing/openapi_client/prime/docs/PaymentRequestApi.md

 createPaymentRequest

 Creates a new instance of a paymentRequest.
 A newly created payment request is assigned the status `PENDING`.
 A move task order can have multiple payment requests, and a final payment request can be marked using boolean `isFinal`.
+If a `PENDING` payment request is recalculated, a new payment request is created and the original request is marked with the status `DEPRECATED`.  **NOTE**: In order to create a payment request for most service items, the shipment *must* be updated with the `PrimeActualWeight` value via [updateMTOShipment](#operation/updateMTOShipment). **Fuel Surcharge** service items require `ActualPickupDate` to be updated on the shipment.
+To create a paymentRequest for a SIT Delivery mtoServiceItem, the item must first have a final address set via [updateMTOServiceItem](#operation/updateMTOServiceItem).

 ### Example